 Chewing sugar-free gum for 20 minutes after eating helps prepare your teeth for brushing.
 Brushing teeth directly after eating can damage enamel–the acids present in food make enamel sensitive to abrasions such as brushing your teeth or using toothpaste.
 It is a good idea to chew sugar-free gum between meals and brushing in order to quickly clean teeth without damaging them.

 Of course, chewing gum is only a small part of a complete oral healthcare routine.
 Be sure to brush twice a day, floss once a day, and visit your dentist regularly.
 To schedule an appointment in the Sherman, Texas area, call Marze Dental at 903-892-4531.
-Dr. Brawley T. Marze Jr. and our team will be happy to help keep your smile bright!
+Dr. Brawley Marze and our team will be happy to help keep your smile bright!